Helping you grow closer to God

 And then, I love this.
 To me, this is where it’s all at: “At that time Jesus, full of joy through the Holy Spirit, said, ‘I praise You, Father, Lord of heaven and earth, because You have hidden these things from the wise and the learned, and have revealed them to little children.
 Yes, Father, for this was Your good pleasure.’”
 Jesus is really happy.
 And He did it through very ordinary people, like us.

 What’s it look like for you to take a radical step of faith?
 Is it becoming the man of your house, spiritually?
-Is it giving God the first twenty or thirty minutes, and saying, You know what?
-I’m going to, we went through that Romans 12 thing – I did it for a while – but I’m going to meet with You.
+Is it giving God the first twenty or thirty minutes, and saying, I’m going to meet with You.
 Is it launching a ministry?
 Is it going public and saying, “I’ve never been baptized.
 I’m sort of a secret agent Christian.”

 Or maybe it’s, “I’m going to give the first portion of my money.
 I need to get in the game, and trust God with my finances.”
 Maybe it’s, “I’m going to break up a relationship,” or an addiction.
 I don’t know what it is.
 But I’ll tell you, there’s a thick bridge that will hold you, and love you, and restore you, because the eyes of the Lord are going to and fro throughout the whole earth, and He’s searching for a man, for a woman, for a student who would stand in the gap, before Him, for the land.